Trending on Wine Trail Traveler on May 20th

 2. Make your own wine at Vint Hill Craft Winery blog

-6. Book: Georgia, Sakartvelo: the Birthplace of Wine Arrives blog
+4. Gift Idea: the book Georgia, Sakartvelo: the Birthplace of Wine blog

 An article about Terry and Kathy was in the Howard section of the Baltimore Sun on Sunday, November 10th.
 Janene Holzberg wrote "Teaching couple shares an education in fine wine".
 You can view the article online.
 Photos by Amy Davis, Baltimore Sun.

 March 2014 Publication of Georgia, Sakartvelo: the Birthplace of Wine